 In 1841, a Spanish slave ship named the Trouvadore shipwrecked near East Caicos in the course of a run transporting African slaves to be sold to the sugar plantations in Cuba.

-192 Africans aboard survived, and those that remained served the British as apprentices in varied trades for one year; they were also taught English, and later freed.
+192 Africans aboard survived, and those who remained served the British as apprentices in varied trades for one year; they were also taught English, and later freed.

 The "Great Bahamas Hurricane" of 1874 devastated the Bahamas and the Turks and Caicos.
 Consequently, the British annexed the islands to Jamaica because of governmental and medical reasons.

 In 1917, Canadian Prime Minister Robert Borden suggested that the Turks and Caicos join Canada, but but the British government rejected and the islands remained a dependency of Jamaica until 1959.